Veterans Affairs worker charged with tampering

 The Statement in Support of Claim document said she pays her daughter and her son-in-law for monthly care, the complaint said.

+Lloyd also is accused of forging names on worksheets for In Home Attendant Expenses documents.

-The client, her daughter and son-law said they never gave Lloyd permission to sign their names or fill out the documents, the complaint said.
+The client, her daughter and son-in-law said they never gave Lloyd permission to sign their names or fill out the documents, the complaint said.

 Lloyd reportedly said she altered paperwork attempting to get her client additional assistance.
 Lloyd also said that she "makes the numbers work," the complaint said.